18F/join.tts.gsa.gov/pages/positions/CoE-upcoming-infrastructure-optimization-lead.md

 ## Key Objectives

-### Key objective #1: You will serve as the innovative technical leader in the development of infrastructure modernization
-strategies for the highly complex and significant systems of our agency partners

-- Ensure strategic alignment of technical design/architecture to meet business growth and direction.
+### Key objective #1: Serving as the innovative technical leader, you will work with our agency partners to develop strategies and execute initiatives to modernize their highly complex and critical systems and infrastructure, empowering them better deliver on their mission.

-- Use modern research methods and best practices, to fully understand the real needs of our users
+- Use modern research methods and best practices to fully understand the real needs of the users and the impact driven by the agency’s systems & infrastructure
 - Analyze current system architecture and existing products to identify the functionality and capabilities that can be leveraged and the areas requiring refactoring
-- Develop an integration plan to create a seamless technology ecosystem with a consistent user experience
-- Perform hands-on solution design, solution architectures, architecture roadmaps, prototyping, proof-of-concepts, and development tasks
-- Deliver strategies with an API first mindset using reusable components and operational strategies to support scalability, availability, performance, monitoring, backup, etc, to improve the security, resiliency, and agility of infrastructure and applications
+- Develop solutions with an API first mindset using reusable components and operational strategies to support scalability, availability, performance, monitoring, backup, etc, to improve the security, resiliency, and agility of infrastructure and applications
 - Leverage native cloud capabilities such as data storage, performance, and security enhancements, as well as auto-scaling and performance/capacity management to promote technical improvements in the defendability and cost efficiency of the agency infrastructure services
 - Work closely with the internal and contract developers, conducting code reviews and providing feedback and guidance when necessary
 - Contribute high-quality, well-tested, maintainable infrastructure configurations, including code-based automation using modern software development, open source, and industry best practices

-### Key objective #2: You will promote the adoption of modern technology practices through teaching, coaching, and
-knowledge sharing.

-- Practice and enthusiastically share agile methodologies throughout all stages of the project lifecycle and infrastructure maintenance.
-- Deliver educational workshops to accelerate learning and adoption of agile development principles and practices.
-- Inspire honesty and integrity through open communication and liberal knowledge sharing across a multi-disciplinary teams.
-- Contribute content to documentation, blogs, newsletters, etc.
+### Key objective #2: Practice an exceptional level of customer service with all partners, providing a unique, tailored experience.

+- Explain the product to people who have varying levels of technical knowledge — always meet the client where they’re at.
+- Express empathy through the long compliance and security processes.
+- Skillfully map specific inquiries to product capabilities, identifying the product that best meets the partner’s needs.
+- Serve as a liaison between the clients and the team: Provide client feedback to the team, enabling the team to make necessary changes to product performance or presentation.

 ### Key objective #3: Translate difficult technical terms and concepts so that they’re accessible to all audiences.